Study: Niraparib increases progression-free survival in patients with newly diagnosed ovarian cancer

 - What type of side effects should I expect on a ?

 - NCT03579316: Adavosertib With or Without in Treating Patients With Recurrent Ovarian, Primary Peritoneal, or Cancer.
-This studies how well adavosertib with or without work in patients with ovarian cancer that has come back (recurrent).
+This project studies the effectiveness of adavosertib with or without for patients with ovarian cancer that has come back (recurs).

 Updated: 07/09/2024